 Come back for our next meeting agenda and our last meeting's minutes.

-Next Meeting is on June 14th in the Assembly Room
+Next Meeting is on March 14th in the Assembly Room at 2:00

 Off-site plans include:

 - name of facility emergency planning coordinator with 24 hr. contact phone number

 - hazard analysis of the facility with a vulnerability zone for release of EHS stored at facility, identification of special facilities (i.e., schools, hospitals, nursing homes, day care centers, etc.) within the zone

 - population protection procedures (sheltering and evacuation) and attachments.